+Diazepam

-Diazepam 5.0 mg Excipient:
+5.0 mg

+Excipients:

+Qualitative composition of excipients and other constituents Quantitative composition if that information is essential for proper administration of the veterinary medicinal product

 Benzyl Alcohol (E1519) 15.7 mg

-For the full list of excipients, see section 6.1.

-3. PHARMACEUTICAL FORM
+Benzoic Acid (E210)

+Sodium Benzoate (E211)

+Propylene Glycol

+Ethanol (96 per cent)

+Water for injections

-Solution for injection Clear, yellow-green solution, pH 6.2-7.2
+Clear, yellow-green solution, pH 6.2-7.2

-4. CLINICAL PARTICULARS
+3. CLINICAL INFORMATION

-4.1 Target species
+3.1 Target species

 Dogs and cats.

-4.2 Indications for use, specifying the target species For the short term management of convulsive disorders and skeletal muscle spasms of central and peripheral origin.
+3.2 Indications for use for each target species

+For the short term management of convulsive disorders and skeletal muscle spasms of central and peripheral origin.

 As part of a pre-anaesthetic or sedation protocol.

+3.3 Contraindications

-4.3 Contraindications Do not use in cases of hypersensitivity to the active substance or to any of the excipients.
+Do not use in cases of hypersensitivity to the active substance or to any of the excipients.

 Do not use in cases of severe hepatic disease.

+3.4 Special warnings

-4.4 Special warnings for each target species Diazepam alone is less likely to be effective as a sedative when used in animals that are already excited.
+Diazepam alone is less likely to be effective as a sedative when used in animals that are already excited.

 Diazepam can cause sedation and disorientation and should be used with caution in working animals, such as military, police or service dogs.

-4.5 Special precautions for use i).
-Special precautions for use in animals The product should be used with caution in animals with hepatic or renal disease and in debilitated, dehydrated, anaemic, obese, or geriatric animals.
+3.5 Special precautions for use

+Special precautions for safe use in the target species:

+The product should be used with caution in animals with hepatic or renal disease and in debilitated, dehydrated, anaemic, obese, or geriatric animals.

 The product should be used with caution in animals in shock, coma, or with significant respiratory depression.

 The product should be used with caution in animals affected by glaucoma.

 It is not recommended to use diazepam for convulsive disorder control in cats in case of chronic poisoning by pesticides (chlorpyrifos) as the toxicity of these organophosphates may be potentiated.

-Paradoxical reactions (including excitation, a disinhibiting effect and aggression) may be observed if diazepam is used as a sole agent, therefore avoid the use of diazepam alone in potentially aggressive animals. ii).
-Special precautions to be take by the person administering the veterinary medicinal product to animals Diazepam is a CNS depressant and can cause sedation and induction of sleep.
+Paradoxical reactions (including excitation, a disinhibiting effect and aggression) may be observed if diazepam is used as a sole agent, therefore avoid the use of diazepam alone in potentially aggressive animals.

+Special precautions to be taken by the person administering the veterinary medicinal product to animals:

+Diazepam is a CNS depressant and can cause sedation and induction of sleep.
 Care should be taken to avoid self-injection.
 In case of accidental self-injection, seek medical advice immediately and show the package leaflet to the physician, but DO NOT DRIVE as sedation and impaired muscular function may occur.

 Diazepam and its metabolites may be harmful for the unborn child, and are secreted into breastmilk in small amounts, thereby exerting a pharmacological effect on the nursing neonate.
 Pregnant women or women intending to become pregnant and breastfeeding women should, therefore, avoid handling or take great care when handling this product and, in the event of exposure, seek medical advice immediately.

 People with known hypersensitivity to diazepam or the excipients should avoid contact with the veterinary medicinal product.

 This product contains benzyl alcohol and can cause skin irritation.
 Avoid contact with skin.
 In the case of contact with skin, wash with soap and water.
 If irritation persists, seek medical advice.
 Wash hands after use.

 The product can cause eye irritation.
 Avoid contact with eyes.
 If the product comes into contact with the eyes, rinse the eyes immediately with plenty of water and seek medical attention if irritation persists.

-Special precautions for the protection of the environment: Not applicable. iii).
-Other precautions Not applicable.
+Special precautions for the protection of the environment: Not applicable.

+3.6 Adverse events

+Dogs and cats:

-4.6 Adverse events (frequency and seriousness) Rare (1 to 10 animals / 10,000 animals treated): Paradoxical effects (e.g. excitation, aggression, disinhibiting effect) ^a Very rare (<1 animal / 10,000 animals treated, including isolated reports): Hepatic necrosis (acute) ^b , liver failure ^b Undetermined frequency Hypotension ^c , cardiac disorders ^c , thrombophlebitis ^c Ataxia, disorientation, changes in mentation and behaviour Increased appetite ^d ^a Mainly in small breeds of dogs.
+Rare (1 to 10 animals / 10,000 animals treated): Paradoxical effects (e.g. excitation, aggression, disinhibiting effect) ^a Very rare (<1 animal / 10,000 animals treated, including isolated reports): Hepatic necrosis (acute) ^b , liver failure ^b Undetermined frequency Hypotension ^c , cardiac disorders ^c , thrombophlebitis ^c Ataxia, disorientation, changes in mentation and behaviour Increased appetite ^d

+^a Mainly in small breeds of dogs.